Political Science 3300

 sympathetic study, concedes, 'Athenian political life excluded women

-demonstrated, beyond all reasonable doubt, how fully religion permeated
+reasonable doubt, how fully religion permeated the structure of

-the structure of ancient Greek society, that of Athens included, and
+ancient Greek society, that of Athens included, and how intimately,

-how intimately, from birth to death, as acolytes or priestesses, in a
+from birth to death, as acolytes or priestesses, in a system of

 or explicit religious ideas, women sustained, and were in turn